 Overall I had an amazing trip, met a ton of fascinating people, learned a great deal about the different cultures, and gathered enough memories to last a lifetime!

 The UK newspaper, The Guardian, published this terrific short photo essay on scary airports around the world.
 Pictured: the approach to the runway at St. Barths.
-My friend Kent Lewis, owner of Uptown Billiards here in Portland, wrote this article for Flying Adventures magazine on his experience learning to land there.
+My friend Kent Lewis, owner of Uptown Billiards in Portland, OR, wrote this article for Flying Adventures magazine on his experience learning to land there.